 About Sipan and Tucume

 Further north of Sipán is the pre-Hispanic site of Túcume.
-Also known as the Valley of the Pyramids, Túcume encompasses 26 major adobe pyramids and mounds centered around the 197 meter-tall El Purgatorio hill.
-Once a key religious center for the Sicán culture around 1100AD, it is believed Túcume attracted an annual congregation of pilgrims from all over the coastal area.
+Also known as the Valley of the Pyramids, Túcume encompasses 26 major adobe pyramids and mounds centred around the 197 metre-tall El Purgatorio hill.
+Once a key religious centre for the Sicán culture around 1100AD, it is believed Túcume attracted an annual congregation of pilgrims from all over the coastal area.
 Today, the labyrinthine ruins of walls, courtyards and common graveyards keep visitors occupied for hours.
 For an excellent view over the entire city, follow the twisted path up the central hill to the viewing platform.

 Sipan and Tucume Tours